Android Phone Overheating? Here Are 10 Ways To Cool Down Your Android Phone

 Now we don’t recommend you to stop playing graphic intensive games or using other heavy applications, but it is important to create a balance.
 For a newer Android phone, 1-2 hours of heavy usage and a 20-30mins break should help keep your Android phone cool.
 Although, you may have to decrease the usage time for older phones (particularly over a year old).

 2. Overheating Battery

-If your Android phone doesn’t support battery information feature, then you can also use the free app Battery Repair Life to get insight on battery health and temperature.
+If your Android phone doesn’t support battery information feature, then you can also use the free app Battery Health Pro to get insight on battery health and temperature.
 In case your phone’s battery was the culprit, then you will have to replace it with a new one (if possible).